falconry/falcon/docs/user/install.rst

 In order to provide an extra speed boost, Falcon can compile itself with Cython.
 Wheels containing pre-compiled binaries are available from PyPI for several common platforms.
-However, if a wheel for your platform of choice is not available, you can choose to stick with the pure python wheel, or use the instructions below to cythonize Falcon for your environment.
+However, if a wheel for your platform of choice is not available, you can choose to stick with the source distribution, or use the instructions below to cythonize Falcon for your environment.

 The following commands tell pip to install Cython, and then to invoke